qbrilliance/qristal-core/docs/md/backends.md

   * `qubit_contrast_thresholds`: *{ integer keys $\rightarrow$ floating-point values }*.
 The contrast threshold to apply on a per-qubit basis during final readout.
 Shots are only accepted if readout using pulsed ODMR results in a photoluminescence contrast exceeding this value.
 The best realistic case is about 0.3.
 Hardware is unusable when this is less than about 0.05.
 Indexing of this list matches the indices of qubits in circuits.
 Hardware default is 0.1.

 These parameters are set in the `remote_backends.yaml` configuration file, under the top-level heading corresponding to the named QB hardware resource to which they should be applied.
-To use an alternative file, assign its path to the `qb.session.remote_backend_database_path` attribute.
+To use an alternative file, assign its path to the `qristal.session.remote_backend_database_path` attribute.

 **Example**: `tests/qcstack`.